robSwimm/QA/.swm/create-customer-env.f65bk6wy.sw.md

 1. Open google cloud <https://console.cloud.google.com/>
    1. search for secret manger&nbsp;&nbsp;
    2. Click on  "Create secret"&nbsp;&nbsp;
-   3. Add the new name, making sure it matches the "V3 Cloud run container name" column exactly &nbsp;
+   3. Add the new name, making sure it matches the "V3 Cloud run container name" column exactly&nbsp;&nbsp;
 2. &nbsp;
-3. **Copy one of the existing configurations that is closest to the new environment, or use this example.**
+3. **Copy one of the existing configurations that is closest to the new environment, or use this tamplate.**
-4. &nbsp;

 ```yml
  # yaml-language-server: $schema=https://docs.swimm.io/schemas/onprem-agent-config.json